TheLandfill/cpp_cli/README.md

 Note that cpp_args_parser does not force you to use any of the commonly reserved short options at the bottom of the list, nor does it treat them any differently than any other options, nor does it reserve them.
 It is up to the user to maintain this standard.
 Furthermore, the special option "-" is treated just like any other option, so it is not reserved for standard input either.
 Finally, the special argument "--" will turn any arguments that come after it into non-options.

 ### Types the Library Can Handle
-As it currently stands, this library can handle standard types that can be converted from a char \*, which include all numeric types, std::string, and char \*.
+As it currently stands, this library can handle standard types that can be converted from a char \*, which include all numeric types, std::string, and char \* (char \* has a slightly different syntax which will be discussed below).
 To extend the library to handle other types, you need to either add a template specialization, which is what I have done for the numeric types, or overload the "=" operator to take in char \*, which is what std::string has done.

 This library, however, does not natively support bool types, as it prefers to set a variable and check if it was set or what it was set to.